Frequently Asked Questions

 Can anyone join the NSW SES VA?

 Membership of the NSW SES Volunteers Association is available to all NSW SES Volunteers who have satisfactorily completed their NSW SES Probationary period.
 This is not less than three months and based on active participation and completion of the required training.
 NSW SES volunteers members are not automatically a member of the Volunteers Association when joining the NSW SES.
 Applicants must complete a Volunteers Association application form which requires subsequent approval by the NSW SES VA Board.
-To apply online click here or ask your Area Representative, District Coordinator or Unit Coordinator for a form and post it to the office: Unit 1, 2-6 Lindsay Street Rockdale NSW 2216 or send it by fax to 1300 273 782.
+To apply online click here or ask your local Ambassador for a form and post it to the office: Unit 1, 2-6 Lindsay Street Rockdale NSW 2216.

 How do I join the NSW SES?